 The Duquesne University Speech-Language-Hearing Clinic is centrally located within the department.
 The Clinic serves clients from the greater Pittsburgh community who need help with their ability to communicate.
 Students in the first year of the professional phase of the program spend three semesters learning in the Clinic before being assigned to three community externship placements during the second year of the program.

 We encourage prospective students to visit the department, meet with faculty, staff and students, see campus and tour our facilities.
 Prospective first-time freshmen and external undergraduate transfer students should contact the DU Office of Admissions to schedule a visit.
 Let them know you want to include a visit to the Department and they will coordinate your entire visit.
-Prospective internal undergraduate transfer, post-baccalaureate, and graduate students may also contact the Office of Admissions or send an email to Mr. Chris Hilf in the Dean's Office or directly to us.
+Prospective internal undergraduate transfer, post-baccalaureate, and graduate students may also contact the Office of Admissions or send an email directly to Mr. Jeff Ptak, Director of Enrollment Management firstname.lastname@example.org.